A/N: We're done. :)

 My lungs feel as if they'll explode from the force of my outburst.
 It doubles me over, makes my legs go weak, and drops me to my knees.

-"Leave me!
+"Leave me, damn you!
 I don't want to be an Angel, not this way!"

 The San Francisco skies open and leave the Bay awash in a sudden and torrential deluge – a deluge so powerful I can't see an inch in front of me.
 I can't think beyond my all-encompassing pain; every part of me feels crushed and battered.
 I can't breathe through the heavy downpour.